adjanni/DRONE_PROJECT/README.md

  The drone `must do' ...
  - have a user interface
+ - communicate (at a long or short range) with the user
  - must be able to fly
- - must be able to change direction
+ - Navigate in two dimensions.
+In the future, it must be able to perform a target pursuit or a route control
- - maintain its database
+ - Future functionalities: collision avoidance, image analysis, and live streaming videos

  The drone `should do' ...
  - start upon request